 The nearest airports are in Rovaniemi (1 h 30 min by car) and Kuusamo (1 h 15 min).
 The Rovaniemi International Airport offers daily connections to Helsinki and other European cities around the year, and there are connections to some Asian cities during the winter season.

-You can travel to Posio by bus.
-For example, there are daily bus lines to the municipality from Rovaniemi and Kuusamo.
+You can travel to Posio by bus; for example, there are daily bus lines to Posio from Rovaniemi and Kuusamo.
+There is a bus stop approximately 4 kilometers from the Korouoma parking area.
 For timetables and tickets for buses, visit Matkahuolto.

 Crew & Filming Equipment